jakeleyhr/GetVISTA/README.md

   -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on accession and gene name
 ```
-This script functions identically to envistacoords.py, except that it querys the GenBank nucleotide database rather than Ensembl.
+This script functions almost identically to encoords, except that it querys the GenBank nucleotide database rather than Ensembl.
+There is no **-all** option, as all transcript are automatically included in the annotation file.
+There is also an extra option **-r**, to specify the sequence record.
+By default it is 0 (the default record according to GenBank), but in some cases a different record may be desired (e.g. to use the human T2T assembly CHM13v2.0 instead of the GRCh38.14 assembly).

 ## Notes
 * Per the [Ensembl REST API documentation](https://rest.ensembl.org/documentation/info/overlap_region), the maximum sequence length that can be queried is 5Mb.
 Requests above this limit will fail (Status code: 400 Reason: Bad Request).
 * For species with common names more than one word long (e.g. Alpine marmot or Spotted gar, as opposed to human or mouse), the full species name according to Ensembl must be used with underscores separating the words.
 For the Alpine marmot: marmota_marmota_marmota, and for the Spotted Gar: lepisosteus_oculatus
+* The requests to GenBank sometimes fail for reasons unknown.
+If you get an "HTTP Error 400: Bad Request" when running gbcoords, gbgene, or gbrecord, try running the command once or twice again, and the query should go through.

 ## Bugs